Lubań: 20th century

-During World War I, Lauban was the site of a large prisoner-of-war camp, whose first prisoners, from September 1914, were soldiers of Imperial Russia, including Poles and Georgians conscripted into the Russian army (large parts of Polish and Georgian lands were under Russian rule before regaining independence by both countries in 1918).
-From 1915, French soldiers as well as political prisoners and common criminals were also imprisoned there.
-Aleksandra Szczerbińska, the future wife of the leader of interwar Poland Józef Piłsudski, was imprisoned there in 1916.
-Józef Piłsudski and Aleksandra Piłsudska are today commemorated in Lubań with a memorial stone.
 During World War II, the Nazis created numerous forced labor camps in the town, the largest of which was Wohnheimlager GEMA, in which Polish and Russian women were imprisoned.
 Polish and Russian women were imprisoned also in other camps, as well as Russians, Hungarians, Frenchmen, Latvians and Ukrainians.
-The present-day district of Księginki was the location of the E231 labor subcamp of the Stalag VIII-B/344 prisoner-of-war camp for Allied POWs.
+There were five forced labor subcamps of the Stalag VIII-A prisoner-of-war camp, in which British, Yugoslavian, Soviet, Belgian, Polish and other Allied POWs were imprisoned, and the E231 forced labor subcamp of the Stalag VIII-B/344 POW camp in the present-day district of Księginki.

 Lauban was the site of one of the last Nazi German victories in World War II.
 After it was taken in the Upper Silesian Offensive by the Red Army on 16 February 1945, the Wehrmacht successfully retook the town in a counterattack on 8 March 1945.
-After the war, the town became again part of Poland in accordance with the Potsdam Agreement and was renamed to its historic Polish name Lubań.
+After the war, the town was placed under the administration of the Polish People's Republic in accordance with the Potsdam Agreement and was renamed to its Polish name Lubań.
 In 1945–46, the remaining German inhabitants were expelled, also in accordance with the Potsdam Agreement, and the town was repopulated by Poles, including expellees from former eastern Poland, which was annexed by the Soviet Union.
-In the 1950s Greeks, refugees of the Greek Civil War, settled in the town and its vicinity.
+In the 1950s, Greeks, refugees of the Greek Civil War, settled in the town and its vicinity.

 From 1975 to 1998 it was part of the former Jelenia Góra Voivodeship.
-Between 1992 and 2004, the marketplace was renovated.
+Between 1992 and 2004, the Market Square was renovated.
 Streets were paved and town houses around the Kramarska Tower were rebuilt.

+In 2001, the Training Centre for Working Dogs of the Border Guard of Poland was relocated to Lubań, and in 2010, the Specialised Training Centre of the Border Guard of Poland was established in its place.